 - Contact Info: 618-233-4059.
 2795 Turkey Hill, Belleville, Illinois.

-- Overview: More than a dozen varieties of apples are typically available on this farm in Metro East.
+- Overview: More than a dozen varieties of apples are typically available on this farm in Metro East throughout September and October.
 The tractor takes guests to the orchard only on weekends.
 Rides are free—just be sure to arrive before 4 p.m. in order to get a tractor ride to the orchard.

 - Types of apples: Earliblaze, Ginger Gold, Jonathan, Ozark Gold, Royal Gala, Empire, Jon-A-Gold, Senshu, Red Delicious, Golden Delicious, Fuji, Granny Smith, Braeburn, Blushing Golden, and Winesap; call for latest crop update.